Skip to Content

 invoice.sentTriggered when an invoice is sent or marked as sent

-invoice.paidTriggered when an invoice is fully paid
+invoice.paidTriggered when an invoice becomes fully paid

 bill.createdTriggered when a bill is created